 On 10 January 2014, NAMA established a new subsidiary National Asset Leisure Holdings Limited (NALHL).
-NALHL is a wholly owned subsidiary of NAPML and was established to acquire 100% of the share capital of two Portuguese entities, RLHC and RLHC II.
+NALHL (in Voluntary Liquidation) is a wholly owned subsidiary of NAPML and was established to acquire 100% of the share capital of two Portuguese entities, RLHC and RLHC II.

 The establishment of these entities was required to facilitate the legal restructure of a number of entities with Portuguese property assets.
-Following the completion of the legal restructure, NALHL was placed into voluntary liquidation on 18 December 2014.
-The control of NALHL is with the liquidator who will realise the assets of NALHL.
+Following the completion of the legal restructure, NALHL (in Voluntary Liquidation) was placed into voluntary liquidation on 18 December 2014.
+The control of NALHL (in Voluntary Liquidation) is with the liquidator who will realise the assets of NALHL (in Voluntary Liquidation).

 RLHC Resort Lazer SGPS, S.A.
-(RLHC I), RLHC Resort Lazer II SGPS, S.A.
+(RLHC), RLHC Resort Lazer II SGPS, S.A.
 (RLHC II)

-On 5 February 2014, NAMA established a new subsidiary, RLHC Resort Lazer SGPS, S.A.
-(RLHC I).
-RLHC I is a wholly owned subsidiary of NALHL and acquired 90% of the share capital of a number of Portuguese entities following the legal restructure of the debt owed by these entities.
+On 5 February 2014, NAMA established two new subsidiaries, RLHC Resort Lazer SGPS, S.A.
+(RLHC) and RLHC Resort Lazer II SGPS, S.A.
+(RLHC II).
+RLHC and RLHC II are wholly owned subsidiaries of NALHL (in Voluntary Liquidation) and acquired 90% and 10% respectively of the share capital of a number of Portuguese entities, following the legal restructure of the debt owed by these entities.